His expertise in structural design is broad-reaching, encompassing everything from long-span structures, to megatall buildings.

 John Peronto joined Thornton Tomasetti in 2004.
 Since then, he has designed a variety of building types, including commercial, residential, cultural and aviation facilities.
 His expertise in structural design is broad-reaching, encompassing everything from long-span structures, to megatall buildings like the Jeddah Tower, which upon completion will be the tallest building in the world.
 He applies his knowledge in mechanical engineering, material science and fatigue behavior to his projects, which is exemplified in the design of the award-winning TILT at 360 CHICAGO at the John Hancock Center, a mechanized steel-and-glass structure for which John is a patent inventor.

-John contributes to the development of his profession by taking on leadership roles on technical committees in organizations such as the Structural Engineering Institute of ASCE, the Council on Tall Buildings and Urban Habitat and through serving as an alternate member representing Thornton Tomasetti on the Chicago Committee on High Rise Buildings.
+John contributes to the development of his profession by taking on leadership roles on technical committees in organizations such as the Structural Engineering Institute of ASCE, the Council on Tall Buildings and Urban Habitat and through serving as a member representing Thornton Tomasetti on the Chicago Committee on High Rise Buildings.
+He serves as the Chair for the ASCE/SEI Tall Buildings Committee and is a voting member of ACI 363 (High-Strength Concrete).

 Giving Back to the Profession